Skip to content

 Return a JSON object with the page path and findings.

 Each worker runs a sequential chain internally (lint → links → frontmatter), while the orchestrator fans out across pages.
-This combines two patterns: fan-out at the top level, lint → links → frontmatter chains within each worker.
+This nests two patterns: fan-out at the top level, and a lint → links → frontmatter chain within each worker.

 If the audit later needs a gate — pages with critical findings block deployment — wrap the fan-out in a pipeline with a quality gate after synthesis.

-Composition does not eliminate context exhaustion — it relocates it.
-Two failure modes recur across the four patterns and warrant explicit mitigation:
+Composition does not remove context exhaustion — it relocates it.
+Two failure modes recur across the four patterns:

-• Silent drift in chains and supervisors: Each downstream agent treats the previous agent's output as ground truth without validating it against the original task spec.
-A subtly wrong artifact at step 1 compounds through step N before any human notices (Glen Rhodes, March 2026; VentureBeat, April 2026).
-Add a reconciliation step that validates each handoff against the original brief.
+• Silent drift in chains and supervisors: each downstream agent trusts the previous output as ground truth without checking it against the original task spec.
+A subtly wrong artifact at step 1 compounds through step N before anyone notices (Glen Rhodes, March 2026; VentureBeat, April 2026).
+Add a reconciliation step that checks each handoff against the brief.

-• Orchestrator context overflow in fan-out: When N workers each return multi-thousand-token findings, the orchestrator's synthesis context fills before it can reason over all results (Qubytes, May 2026).
-Compress worker outputs to summaries, or use external state with reference pointers, before the orchestrator synthesises.
+• Orchestrator context overflow in fan-out: when N workers each return multi-thousand-token findings, the orchestrator's context fills before it can reason over all results (Qubytes, May 2026).
+Compress worker outputs to summaries, or use external state with reference pointers, before the orchestrator synthesizes.

 Key Takeaways